afefdrissi/100-days-of-code/log.md

 **Thoughts**:
 5 more items to complete javascript basics, spent much time on "Profile Lookup", not comfortable with using Json yet. i'm not satisfied with today's progress.

+### Day 3: October 14, 2018
+**Today's Progress**:
+- Completed js Basics and 5 items in ES6 section.
+- Practiced some json and javascript.

+Coding done today is in codes>day_003.

+**Thoughts**:
+I'm grateful for every interaction i'm getting on twitter, it really makes me feel supported.